friend1ws/friend1ws.github.io/index.md

 (such as structural variations, gene fusions, complex indels and so on) is still challenging issue.
 Furthermore, elucidation of the relationships among inter-omics somatic changes is yet in an early phase.

-I've been working on develping statistical methods for identifying variety of genomic and transcriptomic changes including but not limited to somatic mutations ([Shiraishi et al., Nucleic Acids Research, 2013](https://www.ncbi.nlm.nih.gov/pubmed/23471004)), gene fusions ([Shiraishi et al., PLoS One, 2014](https://www.ncbi.nlm.nih.gov/pubmed/25526364)), structural variations ([GenomonSV](https://github.com/Genomon-Project/GenomonSV)), which have been integrated into our cancer genome analytical platform.
+I've been working on developing statistical methods for identifying variety of genomic and transcriptomic changes including but not limited to somatic mutations ([Shiraishi et al., Nucleic Acids Research, 2013](https://www.ncbi.nlm.nih.gov/pubmed/23471004)), gene fusions ([Shiraishi et al., PLoS One, 2014](https://www.ncbi.nlm.nih.gov/pubmed/25526364)), structural variations ([GenomonSV](https://github.com/Genomon-Project/GenomonSV)), which have been integrated into our cancer genome analytical platform.
-In addition, I have devised a novel statistical approach for extracting characteristic patterns of somatic mutations (so called *mutation signature*), in which the mutation signatures are more robust and interpretable compared to previous approaches ([Shiraishi et al., PLoS Genetics, 2015](https://doi.org/10.1371/journal.pgen.1005657)).
+In addition, I have devised a novel statistical approach for extracting characteristic patterns of somatic mutations (so-called *mutation signatures*), in which the mutation signatures are more robust and interpretable compared to previous approaches ([Shiraishi et al., PLoS Genetics, 2015](https://doi.org/10.1371/journal.pgen.1005657)).

 Currently, I'm especially focusing on the relationships between genomic transcriptomic changes.
-We have developed a novel statistical framework to identify somatic variants causing splicing changes, and applied it to ~9,000 cancer exome and transcriptome sequencing data, generating a catalogue of splicing associated variants ([Shiraishi et al., bioRxiv, 2017](https://www.biorxiv.org/content/early/2017/09/28/162560)).
+We have developed a novel statistical framework to identify somatic variants causing splicing changes, and applied it to ~9,000 cancer exome and transcriptome sequencing data, generating a catalog of splicing associated variants ([Shiraishi et al., bioRxiv, 2017](https://www.biorxiv.org/content/early/2017/09/28/162560)).
 The next step would be to obtain more comprehensive relationships through further analysis (especially whole genome sequencing data).
-Also, I would like to tailor these insight to precision medicine.
+Also, I would like to tailor these insights to precision medicine.

 ### [](#header-3)Cancer Genome Analysis Platform